A network-based approach to QAnon user dynamics and topic diversity during the COVID-19 infodemic: Introduction

 \subsection{A brief history of QAnon}

-With the arise of populism worldwide in recent years, many conspiracy theories have become increasingly popular.
+With the worldwide rise of populism in recent years, many conspiracy theories have become increasingly popular.
 Conspiracy theories and populism are relevant to each other.
-They usually contain two roles; i.e., the powerful elites who control social resources and privilege, and the ordinary people described as the vulnerable victims \cite{Elite}.
+They usually contain two roles, i.e., the powerful elites who control social resources and privilege, and the ordinary people described as the vulnerable victims \cite{Elite}.